Ebb and flow hydroponics: Aeration

-Drawbacks to ebb and flow systems
+Drawbacks

 Ebb and flow systems are flexible, with few practical drawbacks.
 Though typically known for compact cultivation of plants having smaller stature, it has been used for growing large plants, using buckets ranging in size from 1 gallon to 5 gallons, making use of high-volume pumps such as those in large aquariums, decorative fountains and koi ponds.

 There are facets to these systems that present some labor investment in large-scale applications.
 These are primarily management of media between uses, such as washing and sterilization.
 This can be done by dumping into the tray and filling with a sterilizing solution such as hydrogen peroxide or chlorine solution, temporarily plugging the drain, with hand removal of root fragments.
 Larger containers require transferring the media to a suitable surface after sterilization to permit removal of leftover plant material.

-A second drawback is that the roots tend to grow together, meaning removal of harvested or damaged plants can be somewhat problematic in plants having well-developed root systems.
+A second drawback in designs where multiple plants are grown in the same container is that the roots tend to grow together, meaning removal of harvested or damaged plants can be somewhat problematic in plants having well-developed root systems.
 Commercial crops harvested at one time are somewhat immune to concerns related to that aspect of the system, but in the event of pathogenic invasion the problem can quickly spread, as all the roots share the same flood source.

-Also, most ebb and flow systems use a recycling reservoir to flood the table.
+Also, most ebb and flow systems use a recycling reservoir to flood the growing containers.
 Over a period of time the pH of the nutrient solution may fluctuate to a range which is unhealthy for the plant.
 If the pH is not corrected, various problems may occur, including but not limited to poor nutrient absorption and leaf cannibalization.
 As the name implies, leaf cannibalization occurs as the plant takes nutrients from one part of the plant and uses those nutrients in a different part of the plant.
 Leaf cannibalization appears as yellow or brown spots on leaves.

-During Flower pH rises quite a bit each day.
-It is best to adjust first thing and last thing each day.
-Also, during Flower nutrients and water absorption increases, while root exudate gets carried back to the reservoir.
-This causes ppms to increase significantly.
-Proper control requires routine checking and replacing with fresh nutrients ~ 5 days to avoid toxicity.